Return to RF Cafe Quiz #7

 6. Which flying (movement) condition will always result in a Doppler speed of 0 m/s?

-Perfect concentric circle around antenna at constant altitude
+b) Perfect concentric circle around antenna at constant altitude

 Doppler speed is manifested on the boresight radial line (main radiation lobe) so, neglecting "blind speeds," the only way to be moving and have the Doppler speed at 0 m/s is to not have any motion relative to the boresight radial line.

-What does "MTI" stand for?
+7. What does "MTI" stand for?

 c) Moving Target Indication

 Moving Target Indication (MTI) uses a cancellation system that blanks out stationary targets to permit only moving targets to be displayed on the display.
 Doing so greatly reduces the clutter and allows relatively weak moving targets to be seen in the midst of buildings, trees, etc.

 8. Synthetic Aperture Radar (SAR) radar is mostly likely to be located on which platform?

 Synthetic Aperture Radar (SAR) relies on the motion of the platform to produce the "scan" that would otherwise be provided by a rotating or steerable antenna.

 9. Which feature of a "stealth" aircraft is most responsible for its low observability?

 b) Multi-faceted surfaces